Blazing-Blast/paralysis/README.md

     git clone https://github.com/Blazing-Blast/paralysis

-Enter the directory with

-    cd paralysis

-Finally, compile, run, and time the code by running

-    ./run-windows.sh
+#### Option 2

+Copy/move the folder with the code into `C:\msys64\home\USERNAME\` or another directory if you've installed MSYS2 somewhere else.

 ### Linux users

-Just run
+clone the repo, enter the directory, and run

     ./run-linux.sh